Last updated on August 19, 2026

 #3.
 Eladamri, Korvecdal

-Eladamri, Korvecdal from Modern Horizons 3 is the reason Vizier of the Menagerie doesn’t make the list.
-Unless there are budget concerns, there’s really no reason to run Vizier when you could run Eladamri instead.
+Eladamri, Korvecdal from Modern Horizons 3 is the reason Vizier of the Menagerie is so far down the list.
 You get the same access to the top of your deck, with a potentially broken Sneak Attack effect that can cheat creatures directly into play.
 The “mana fixing” on Vizier just doesn’t stack up.

 #2.
 Elven Chorus